yegor256/blog/_drafts/_traits.md

 {% jb_picture_body %}

-First, in a nutshell, how they work.
-Let's use
-[Ruby modules](http://phrogz.net/programmingruby/tut_modules.html)
-as a sample implementation.
-Say, we have a class `Book`:
+First, here's how they work in a nutshell.
+Let's use [Ruby modules](http://phrogz.net/programmingruby/tut_modules.html) as a sample implementation.
+Say that we have a class `Book`:

 {% highlight ruby %}
 class Book